christianfuerst/woocommerce-hive-payment-method/readme.txt

 6. Settings for this plugin within WooCommerce Payments Settings

 == Changelog ==

+= 1.1.0 - 2019-3-16 =
+* Added two new crypto exchanges to query for STEEM/SBD exchange rates.
+Now a total of three exchanges are queried: Binance, Bittrex and Poloniex.
+The rates are averaged.

 = 1.0.19 - 2019-3-8 =
 * Reduced the time of checking for matching transaction history from 5 minutes to 2 minutes.